ICPSquad/Documentation/engage/events.md

 **Missions**&#x20;

-Students didn't really knew it at the time they participated in the camp but in fact they were participating in one of the first **mission ever** of the game**.**
+Students didn't really knew it at the time they participated in the camp, but in fact they were participating in one of the first **mission ever**!

-_A mission is an action that you have to take, something that you have to collect, something that you have to learn._&#x20;
+_A mission is an action that you have to take, something that you have to collect, or something that you have to learn._&#x20;

 By validating their participation in this camp, students will earn points in the leaderboard.
 This will be a temporary boost in their score.
 The name of this mission is **Motoko School.**